ProjecticumDlerpDs/Splicing_mouse/README.md

 Goal is to write a pipeline that can detect different types of RNA withing dataset E8.5 clusters for the determination of alternative splicing.

-## Fase 1 Data inspection & preprocessing with Seurat
+## Phase 1 Data inspection & preprocessing with Seurat
 Script [Seurat_clusters.rmd](https://github.com/ProjecticumDlerpDs/Splicing_mouse/blob/main/scripts/Seurat_clusters.Rmd)

 - Load data & objectify